Cultured Guru Logo

 The main ingredients for this veggie burger recipe are pretty simple.
 Here’s what you’ll need:

-• Beets: adding cooked beets helps keep the burger patties soft and juicy.
-I don’t like my veggie burger patties to be dry, so adding beets helps provide beautiful color.
+• Beets: Cooked beets help keep the burger patties soft and juicy.
+I don’t like my veggie burger patties dry, so adding beets helps provide beautiful color.

 • Chickpeas: You can use any bean in this recipe, like white beans or red beans, but I prefer Chickpeas as the main source of protein in these veggie burgers.